 The primary challenge in studying APN functions lies in the complexity of the defining condition: a function $f$ is APN if and only if for each nonzero $a \in \mathbb{F}_{q^2}$, the equation $f(x+a) + f(x) = f(y+a) + f(y)$ has only the trivial solutions $x = y$ or $x = y + a$.
 For Dillon's hexanomials, this condition translates into a highly nonlinear system of polynomial equations whose solutions determine whether the function achieves the desired cryptographic properties.

 Our approach transforms this problem into the study of algebraic varieties over finite fields.
+Janwa and Wilson were the first to employ algebraic varieties to study APN functions, see \cite{Janwa}.
+For a deeper introduction to algebraic varieties we refer the interested reader to \cite{Ha77}.
 By reformulating the APN condition as a question about the existence of certain algebraic varieties and their irreducible components, we can apply powerful tools from algebraic geometry to obtain results that would be difficult or impossible to achieve through direct computational methods alone.
 This geometric perspective not only provides theoretical insights but also leads to practical algorithms for determining when specific instances of Dillon's hexanomials fail to be APN.

 The main contribution of this paper is a comprehensive analysis that systematically excludes large classes of Dillon's hexanomials from being APN; see Theorem \ref{thm:summary6.11}.
 Through our algebraic-geometric approach, we establish necessary conditions on the coefficients $A, B, C, D, E$ that must hold for the corresponding function to have any chance of being APN.
 Our results significantly narrow the search space for new APN functions within this family and provide a theoretical landscape that may be applicable to other classes of potential APN functions.